 You are invited -- and encouraged -- to participate in Ninja evening study sessions to prepare for quizzes, to discuss programming concepts, and to get friendly assistance in working on lab assignments.
 Our CS mentoring team is dedicated to helping students, who have no prior knowledge of computer science, learn to program in Python while keeping their senses of humor intact.
 As an added bonus, free snacks will be provided at the sessions.
 The sessions are held:

 |Weekly Evening Ninja Sessions|

 |Fridays||7—9pm||Sci Center 256|

-To receive an accommodation for a course activity, you must have an Accommodation Authorization letter from the Office of Student Disability Services and you need to meet with me to work out the details of your accommodation at least one week prior to the activity.
+To receive an accommodation for a course activity, you must have an Accommodation Letter from the Office of Student Disability Services and you need to meet with me to work out the details of your accommodation at least two weeks prior to the activity.

 You are also welcome to contact me privately to discuss your academic needs.
-However, all disability-related accommodations must be arranged through the Office of Student Disability Services.
+However, all disability-related accommodations must be arranged, in advance, through Student Disability Services.

 Programming is not a dry mechanical process, but a form of art.
 Well written code has an aesthetic appeal while poor form can make other programmers and instructors cringe.
 Programming assignments will be graded based on style and correctness.
 Good programming practices usually include many of the following principles: